Join us at the

 Rima Hassan is a French-Palestinian jurist and Member of the European Parliament (MEP) with La France Insoumise, part of The Left group in the European Parliament.
 Born in the Neirab refugee camp in Syria, she moved to France at age 10 where. she studied international law.
 Her PhD deals with legal frameworks in refugee camps.
 In 2019, she founded the Observatory of Refugee Camps (OCR), an NGO focused on global refugee camp governance.
 She has worked with the French Office for the Protection of Refugees and Stateless Persons, served as a Rapporteur at the National Court of Asylum, and co-directed a law seminar at iReMMO.
 She has also served on expert committees related to migrant rights and the Marianne Initiative.
 In 2023, Forbes named her one of its “40 Women of the Year.”

-Axel Magnus, trade unionist and descendant of victims of the Holocaust
+Axel Magnus, trade unionist and descendant of Holocaust victims

 Sali Attia, teacher, candidate on the Gaza list